 Minnesota K12 Education Subtraction

 We do not administer or manage any programs.
-For help, visit the official program website.
+For help or official support, visit the state’s program website.
+Program information verified using official state information.

 The Minnesota K12 Education Subtraction Program allows families to subtract qualifying education expenses from their taxable income when filing Minnesota individual income taxes.
 This program provides tax relief for costs related to K-12 education.

-Funding Type: Tax Subtraction
+Tax Subtraction

 The K-12 Education Subtraction Program provides a maximum subtraction amount based on the student’s grade at the end of the tax year: